-Summer is upon us and for kids and teachers this might mean you have some spare time to make extra money.
-But what are the best summer jobs for teachers?
+Summer will be here before we know it.
+For teachers, this might mean you have some spare time to earn extra money.
+But what are some great flexible summer jobs for teachers?

 This post includes teacher job ideas that are: